 The 3 Steps of Earthquake Preparedness from the American Red Cross

-1. Get a kit
+1. Make (or buy) a kit

 2. Make a plan

-- Have two evacuation routes
+- Two evacuation routes

-3. Be informed
+3. Stay informed

 CERT Training for Earthquakes from the LAFD

 Earthquake insurance premiums are often higher than other types of insurance because there are fewer people buying it.
 Deductible options for a CEA policy range from 5% to 25%.
 Private earthquake carriers can go as low as 2.5% for a deductible.
 You do not need to pay your deductible out-of-pocket.
 The deductible is subtracted from your total in covered damage.

 - Dwelling with maximum building code upgrade